English (ENGL)

 ENGL 391 Persuasive Writing (3 Credits)

-The study and practice of persuasive writing is designed to convince an audience in a compelling fashion.
+In this course, students examine and practice writing that is designed to convince an audience in a compelling fashion.
 Particular attention is paid to emotional, ethical, and logical appeals to the reader.
 Enrollment is limited to 15 students.

 Pre-Requisite(s): ENGL 102, ENGL 213